More about the Benefice of Powick and Guarlford and Madresfield with Newland

 Guarlford Nursery, phone box, post box, and sign

 The church of St Mary the Virgin at Madresfield, was built in 1867, by the Lygon family of Madresfield Court.
-The year 2017 marks the 150th Anniversary of the official consecration of the church by the Bishop of Worcester, and there are plans to hold events to celebrate the occasion.
+The year 2017 marked the 150th Anniversary of the official consecration of the church by the Bishop of Worcester.

 It is a popular venue for weddings, baptisms and funerals.